erebos12/system_design/microservices/readme.md

 ### Microservice Decomposition

 > Tip: Start with the organizational structure.
+Ask questions like:
-How is the organization it structured?
-What business teams/departments exist and how do they work with each other (i.e. Product, Order, Payment team) ?
+  - How is the organization it structured?
+  - What business teams/departments exist and how do they work with each other (i.e. Product, Order, Payment team) ?

-- Decompose by sub-domains (*Bounded Context*)
+#### Decompose by sub-domains (*Bounded Context*)
   - Conduct 'Domain Driven Design'
     - INPUT: functional requirements such as user-stories
-    - OUTPT:  "Object Relationship Diagram" which gives us *Bounded-Contexts*
+    - OUTPUT:  "Object Relationship Diagram" which gives us *Bounded-Contexts*
   - *Bounded-Context* could be: Customers, Orders, Payment and Shopping Cart
   - Now identify *"Bounded-Context Boundaries"* by the entities/objects used in a specific Bounded-Contexts:
     - Customers: Customer, Address, Companies, Account